-Revaluation of assets
+Revaluation of lands and buildings

-Freehold land and buildings and leasehold land and buildings of the Group were revalued on 5 October 2011 and 12 December 2011 by Messrs.
+The fair value of the lands and buildings of the Group were revalued on 5 October 2011 and 12 December 2011 by Messrs.
 Chartwell ITAC International (Kajang) Sdn Bhd, an independent professional valuer, registered with the Board of Valuers, Appraisers and Estate Agents, based on the Comparison Method (open market value).
-The resultant revaluation surplus of RM7,091,390 (net of deferred taxation) had been recognised as other comprehensive income.